 Toccoa Falls College students can experience Italy in Christian community through participation with Rome With Purpose.
-This semester-length program offers up to 16 hours of academic credit in Rome, with field trips to Florence and Ostia.
-Prerequisites include a minimum GPA and second semester sophomore status (with the last 30 hours earned in residence).
-To learn more about Rome With Purpose, visit their website at www.RomeWithPurpose.com or pick up the TFC application packet in the Registrar's Office.
-Application deadline for the following academic year is February 15.
+This semester-length program offers up to 16 hours of academic credit in Rome, with field trips to Florence and Pompeii and two weeks of independent travel built into the semester.
+Prerequisites include a minimum GPA and at least one fulltime semester at TFC.
+To learn more about Rome With Purpose, visit their website or pick up the TFC application packet in the Registrar's Office.
+Application deadlines are usually 6 months before the trip.